WATCH NOW: Caden Warren, Beau Schwertfeger take home grand champion, grand champion reserve ribbons

 Warren, who has been showing pigs for four years, said he has been caring for his pig by feeding him twice a day and taking him for walks, among other fair preparations, since March of this year.

-Warren said he has always been involved in 4H, and his interest in showing pigs began after trying it out one time.
+Warren said he has always been involved in 4H, and his interest in showing pigs began after trying it out.

 People are also reading…